 Structured Workflows

 A repeatable cycle where each stage produces artifacts that feed the next.
-Spec to plan to implementation to review to knowledge capture — with guardrails at every step.
+Spec to plan to implementation to knowledge capture — with guardrails at every step.

 Robot Testing